 CHOOSE YOUR WORDS WISELY

-Absolutely show gratitude in your letter.
+Show gratitude in your letter.
 Thank previous donors for their contributions; thank the reader for opening and considering your message; thank prospects in advance.
 Let them know how much you appreciate the donors that support your organization.

 There are so many messages out there, reinforcement is essential for conversion.

 Nonprofit marketing is most successful when email is combined with direct mail.
-In fact, written appeals prompt online donations 3 times more often than e-appeals.
+Written appeals prompt online donations 3 times more often than e-appeals.
 Combining channels is one of the best ways to maximize your efforts.
 You can use the same content in multiple ways, catching people in different places and at different times.
 Awareness builds over time and supports your appeal so that when someone gets your postal mail, it triggers recognition and action.

-Depending on the size and budget of your organization, you may also use video ads, whether online or television, and other methods.
+Depending on the size and budget of your organization, you may also use video ads, whether online or on television, and other methods.
 Social media is an effective platform for telling and sharing stories.
-The organic sharing has immense value, but cannot be forced.
+Organic sharing has immense value, but cannot be forced.
 Instead, you will simply tell the compelling story that drives your organization.
 When others feel strongly about your message, they will share it and spread the word.

 SKIM and SCAN

 Let’s be honest– you have to assume no one will read every word.
 As such, you want to write in a way that scanning the text gives the reader the complete essence of your message.
-Use headers and tag-lines, images, quotes, and captions wisely to attract readers to your main points.
+Use headers and taglines, images, quotes, and captions wisely to attract readers to your main points.